Software & Collaboration Tools

 Ansys is an engineering simulation and 3D design software used for product modeling.
 It allows its users a means of digital exploration through the implementation of electronic prototypes.

 Faculty and staff who are interested in the Research Edition of Ansys must request a license from the Fulton Schools of Engineering Software Licensing page.
-Those who request a license will be charged on a relatively affordable pay-as-you-go basis.
 For more information on Ansys, please visit this page or this one.

 LabVIEW is a systems engineering software used to design smart machines, industrial equipment, and more.
 It provides a complex graphical interface that allows its users to visualize hardware configurations, data measurements, and logic diagrams.